hergin/digitizing-muncie/index.md

 ## Registration

 Find the course on banner as either CS 490 or MGT 299X.
-It requires instructor permission.
-Just reach us if you are interested.